 The Description of the nature and purpose of each reserve within equity is as follows:

-a.
+b.
 Securities Premium: Securities Premium is credited when shares are issued at premium.
 It can be used to issue bonus shares, write-off equity related expenses like underwriting costs, etc.

+c.
+Treasury Shares: The reserve for shares of the Company held by the Grasim Employees Welfare Trust (ESOP Trust).
 The Company has issued employees stock option scheme for its employees.
 The shares of the Company have been purchased and held by ESOP Trust to issue and allot to employees at the time of exercise of ESOP by Employees.

 f.
 Retained Earnings: Amount of retained earnings represents accumulated profit and losses of the Company as on reporting date.
 Such profits and losses are after adjustment of payment of dividend, transfer to any reserves as statutorily required and adjustment for realised gain/loss on derecognition of equity instruments measured at FVTOCI.
 Actuarial Gain/(Loss) arising out of Actuarial valuation is immediately transferred to Retained Earnings.

 g.
-Debt Instrument through OCI: It represents the cumulative gains/(losses) arising on the fair valuation of debt instruments measured at fair value through OCI, net of amount reclassified to Profit or Loss on disposal of such instruments.
+Debt Instrument through OCI: It represents the cumulative gains/(losses) arising on the fair valuation of debt instruments measured at fair value through OCI, net of amount reclassified to Profit or loss on disposal of such instruments.

 h.
 Equity Instrument through OCI: It represents the cumulative gains/(losses) arising on the fair valuation of Equity Shares (other than investments in Subsidiaries, Joint Ventures and Associates, which are carried at cost) measured at fair value through OCI, net of amounts reclassified to Retained Earnings on disposal of such instruments.

-II: Unsecured Borrowings:
+Unsecured Borrowings:

 Bank loans contain certain debt covenants relating to limitation on indebtedness, debt-equity ratio, net Borrowings to EBITDA ratio and debt service coverage ratio.
 The limitation on indebtedness covenant gets suspended if the Company meets certain prescribed criteria.
 The debt covenant related to limitation on indebtedness remained suspended as of the date of the authorisation of the financial statements.
 The Company has also satisfied all other debt covenants prescribed in the terms of bank loan.